Andrew Zbik, senior financial adviser at CreationWealth, explains redundancy pay and some options for what to do with the money.

 Any payments that meet the conditions of a genuine redundancy are tax free up to a limit based on your years of service with your employer.

 The tax-free limit is a fixed dollar amount, plus an amount for each year of completed employment with your employer.
-Indexation changes the tax-free limit on the 1st of July each year.
+Indexation changes the tax-free limit on 1 July each year.

 What should I do with my redundancy payment?